yogabbagabb/Potato_Tomato_Sweetcorn/README.md

 ## Getting Started

 This library is self-contained.
 You do not need to add anything to it to use it.
-Importantly, it already contains the CSV data that Aahan Agrawal was passed around the beginning of August to model the titular crops.
+Importantly, it already contains the CSV data that Aahan Agrawal was passed around the beginning of August to model the titular crops. **Please read the wiki to understand how to use the code in this library.**

 ### Prerequisites